bobbrowning/track-n-trace/README.md

    Trace progress through a Node program.
 Trace statements can be added at any point in the code to log important
    data.
+A bit like console.log but with very useful enhancements:
+  1. Different levels of tracing means that you can list only important steps or every trace call.
+There is a default list of levels but you can define your own.
-  1. Traces can be turned on or off in real time under control of a small text file.
+  2.Traces can be turned on or off in real time under control of a small text file.
 You don't need to restart.
 So keep       trace statements in the code to help diagnose problems       in production.
 Because.....
-  2. Traces can be limited to requests from a given      IP address - so can be used in a live system without        interfering with other users transactions.
+  3. Traces can be limited to requests from a given      IP address - so can be used in a live system without        interfering with other users transactions.
-  3. Traces can be limited to a one javascript file      or the whole system.
+  4. Traces can be limited to a one javascript code file      or the whole system.
-  4. Traces can be sent to the console or a text file.
+  5. Traces can be sent to the console or a text file.

 ##   Control file

   This is a csv file.
 Data items are as follows.
 All are optional but omit the level or put in a level that is not in the priority list and there will be no trace.

+   The only essential item is the level.
+Most of the time the text file will just contain one word, e.g.

+   norm

+   Fo normal level of tracing.
+To switch traces off  just delete or rename the file.
+But for finer control you have a number of options, from outputting every trace call in your system down to just one single call.

 ###   Line 1
 ```